alphonse92/vplplusplus_composer/k8s/environments/README.md

 If you want to add a new configuration for a microservice pay atention to the next considerations:

 1. Add a file called .example.yaml, that file should be an example of environment variables
-2. add the next .gitignore
+2. add the next .gitignore in order to prevent unintended sensible environment varibles such passwords for example

 ```
 # Ignore everything